 - 1 cup crumbled queso fresco 5 ounces

 - Chopped cilantro and sliced jalapeños for garnish

 - Corn chips for serving

-Crack the eggs into the tomato sauce and top with the cheese.
+- Crack the eggs into the tomato sauce and top with the cheese.
 I like to sprinkle the cheese around the eggs, so I can see if they're over cooking.
 Bake until set, about 10 minutes.
+Watch the eggs closely to get them to your desired doneness.
+10 minutes will more than likely cook them to the hard stage.
 Garnish with cilantro and jalapeños and serve with corn chips.